Budgeting With Variable Income

 Rule One, For the Win

-Above all, remember, only budget the money you have.
+Above all, remember, only assign the money you have.
 How long does your cash on hand need to last you?
 You might not know for sure, so you can stretch it as far as possible now that you have a plan.

 We have an 8-part blog series called Mastering A Variable Income.
 You don't have to read all of these before starting your budget!
 However, each article offers valuable insight into budgeting with variable income.
+(You'll notice some verbiage changes since these were written, but the method remains the same!)

 This article helps you answer the critical question, “Can I afford it?” by teaching you how to budget using your priorities, making sure that your most important expenses are covered first.